remix-run/react-router/docs/Glossary.md

 ### EnterHook

-    type EnterHook = (nextState: RoutingState, redirectTo: RedirectFunction, callback?: Function) => any;
+    type EnterHook = (nextState: RouterState, redirectTo: RedirectFunction, callback?: Function) => any;

 An *enter hook* is a user-defined function that is called when a route is about to be rendered.
-It receives the next [routing state](#routingstate) as its first argument.
+It receives the next [router state](#routerstate) as its first argument.
 The [`redirectTo` function](#redirectfunction) may be used to trigger a transition to a different URL.

 If an enter hook needs to execute asynchronously, it may list a 3rd `callback` argument that it must call in order to cause the transition to proceed.

 **Caution:** Using the `callback` in an enter hook causes the transition to wait until it is called. **This can lead to a non-responsive UI if you don't call it very quickly**.

-### History

 ### LeaveHook